cal-itp/mobility-marketplace/content/_actions/providers.md

 ---
-title: The State of Transit
+title: The state of transit
 text: View the map
 href: /providers
 target: _self